arunkd13/arunkd13.github.io/content/blog/apcnf.md

     This is very import to make farming self reliant without any external input, but, having sufficient quantity of seed stock of the right variety needed for the season is difficult.
-There are a number laws that purport to maintain seed quality which prevent farmers from selling their own seeds locally.
+There are a number of laws that purport to maintain seed quality, but actually makes it difficult for farmers to sell their own seeds even, locally, because of legal concerns.
 Seed vialbility also reduces when stored for multiple years, along with insects attacking the seeds.
+So a robust seed infrastructure is needed at the individual farmer or the local village level.

     I have been using my own seeds for Mucuna and Sunn Hemp, but doing it for the food crops like, green gram, cow pea etc. has been difficult as I end up storing the seeds incorrectly leading to insect atack.
 I need a more disciplined storage method and a way to track their age.

+    I have been buying my seeds from the local agricultural supply stores around Tindivanam and haven't tried hierloom seeds yet.

 8. **Pest & disease management through botanical ingredients**